Enterprise-CMCS/mac-fc-security-hub-collector/README.md

 }
 ```

 If you want to be able to query multiple accounts using a cross account role, you can specify the AWS profiles in the map as well.
-You will need to make sure that your AWS CLI configuration has each a profile for each account properly defined, and want to use `-p` option to the app to specify the `source_profile` that is used for each cross account profile.
-Keep in mind that you will also need to have `~/.aws/credentials` with a matching profile for the primary account.
+You will need to make sure that your AWS CLI configuration has a profile defined for each account with the `role_arn`, and need to use the `-p` option to the app to specify the same profile that is used for the `source_profile` in each cross account profile.
+Keep in mind that you will also need to have `~/.aws/credentials` with a matching profile name and proper credentials (`aws_access_key_id` and `aws_secret_access_key`) for the primary account.

-**NOTE**: If you are using MFA, each time the application moves on to the next account, it will ask for a new token. **DO NOT RE-USE TOKENS**.
+**NOTE**: If you are using MFA like in the following examples, each time the application moves on to the next account, it will ask for a new MFA token. **DO NOT RE-USE TOKENS**.
 You have to wait for the next token for each account accessed.

 For example, if our `~/.aws/config` looks like: